withastro/roadmap/proposals/custom-client-directives.md

 # Detailed Design

-When loading the Astro config and running the integrations, those that add new client directives are kept in a `Map` together with Astro's default set of client directives.
+When loading the Astro config and running the integrations, added new client directives are kept in a `Map` together with Astro's default set of client directives.

 Each client directive entrypoint will be bundled with esbuild before starting the dev server or build.
 This method is chosen as: